-In order for the spine to function optimally, it has to maintain its natural curvatures and alignment, and spinal discs are an important part of the spine’s overall health and function.
+In order for the spine to function optimally, it has to maintain its natural curvatures and alignment, and the spinal column, including the spinal discs, is an important part of the spine’s overall health and function.
 The intervertebral discs are often the first spinal structures to deteriorate.
 Degenerative disc disease can involve a single disc in a single spinal section, or involve multiple sections of the spine: multilevel degenerative disc disease.

 The vertebrae (bones of the spine) are stacked on top of one another and separated by intervertebral discs.
 Degenerative disc disease develops as the intervertebral discs experience degenerative changes; when this occurs at multiple levels of the spine, this is multilevel degenerative disc disease.